 You get to choose the music.
 The commute is short.
 And there’s (almost) never a line-up for equipment.

 But for most of us, there are some trade-offs, the two biggies of which are a shortage of space and not bankrupting ourselves building out the best home gym we can.

 Adjustable dumbbells tackle both of these issues.

 👍 Adjustable dumbbells save space.
-I’m a big fan of my rubber hex dumbbells, but a full set of them up a lot of floor and rack space.
-Adjustable dumbbells can include up to 15 different weights, clearing a ton of room for other fitness equipment.
+I’m a big fan of my rubber hex dumbbells, but a full set of them take up a TON of floor and rack space.
+Adjustable dumbbells can include up to 20 different weights, clearing a ton of room for other fitness equipment.

 👍 Cash savings.
 While regular dumbbells are smaller than a fully loaded adjustable DB, buying them in different weights takes a toll financially.
 While there is a bigger upfront investment, adjustable dumbbells save you cash in the long run.

 👍 Versatile.
 Additionally, adjustable dumbbells are great because you can change weights quickly between sets and exercises, making them awesome for drop sets and circuit training.

 There are a ton of different adjustable dumbbells on the market.

 Whether you are a novice lifter, a hardcore lifter, or you have a specific budget in mind, there are a pair of adjustable dumbbells for you.